 In the 1920s, French writer Marcel Proust wrote about madeleines in his autobiographical novel, À la Recherche du Temps Perdu (Remembrance of Things Past).
 In brief, Proust reflected on how the simple act of eating a madeleine dipped in tea brought back fond memories of his childhood.
-Thanks to the talented French chef now based in Australia, Christophe Gregoire of Le Tres Bon, we can, like Proust, create our own memories for us and our children by making classic French Madeleines.
+Thanks to the talented French chef Christophe Gregoire of the gorgeous restaurant Le Très Bon based on Australia, we can create our own delicious Madeleine memories for us and our children by following his classic recipe.

 150 grams icing sugar

 13 grams baking powder